-- It will be open and staffed every day with a minimum of two people from 10am to 5pm.
+- It is open and staffed every day with a minimum of two people.

-- Their are quiet spots: like in the far corner where there’s a sensory garden – or in the front behind the restrooms with the wooden counters.
-Maybe there will be building projects or woodworking there someday?
+Their are quiet spots: like in the far corner where there’s a sensory garden – or in the front behind the restrooms with the wooden counters.
+Maybe there will be building projects or woodworking here?
 Or maybe a place to do homework outdoors?

-- Elevation changes really make you feel like there’s a lowest point and a highest view.
-In the future, there will be a vine-covered tunnel walkway behind the play structure.
+Elevation changes really make you feel like there’s a lowest point and a highest view.
+There is a vine-covered wall along the walkway behind the play structure.

-- This park is only open from 10am-DUSK daily.
+- Depending on the season, this park is open March to October 10AM-6PM, November to February 10AM-DUSK.
 Playground closed on City-recognized holidays.

 - Park also closes during inclement weather.
 (Be flexible – University Park is RIGHT next door and a great Plan B. If it’s raining, you can go inside the library.)

 - Your child WILL get dirty!
 That’s the whole point.
 Bring a spare change of clothes.
 Bring a towel.
 Have them wear shoes that can get muddy.
 Be okay with it!
 This is the fun stuff.
 Concentrate on the laughter and not the mess.

 - Shoes required — even though they will get muddy and dirty.